Vemberah/iNCHWRM/README.md

 - unapologetically thick

 ## The Method
-For the bulk majority of the projects components i will be utilizing the various components built for the Framework 13.
+For the bulk of the projects components i will be utilizing the various components built for the Framework 13.
 For the brains, I have selected the AMD Ryzen 5 7640U mainboard as i do not anticipate needing the power of the Ryzen 7.
 This unlikely, however, potential oversight can easily be corrected on a $500 whim, as is the nature of Frameworks ecosystem.